SD10/swift-compiler-stuff/README.md

   https://github.com/paulgriffiths/calclang - Implementation of a simple mathematical programming language environment for OS X.

   https://github.com/xebia/xtime-ios - An experiment in (at least one) monkey(s), typewriter(s) and the Swift programming language.

+  https://github.com/hashemi/FlyingMonkey - Monkey interpreter written in Swift - Based on Thorsten Ball's Book "Writing an Interpreter in Go"

   https://github.com/DJBen/ShakespearePL-Swift - An implementation of the parser of Shakespeare programming language, in Swift.